carlohamalainen/carlohamalainen.github.io/_posts/2007-12-11-installing-minion-pro-fonts.md

 Author: svat

 Thanks a lot for this detailed tutorial!
-Although I&#8217;m using Mac OS X with TexLive (MacTeX) 2008, it worked perfectly for me, with only minor modifications:
+Although I'm using Mac OS X with TexLive (MacTeX) 2008, it worked perfectly for me, with only minor modifications:
 * I used ~Library/texmf instead of /usr/local/share/texmf everywhere
 * Some of the commands required sudo
-* There was no update-updmap, nor was there a /etc/texmf/updmap.d/, but running &#8220;sudo updmap-sys &#8211;enable Map=MinionPro.map&#8221; did the trick.
+* There was no update-updmap, nor was there a /etc/texmf/updmap.d/, but running "sudo updmap-sys --enable Map=MinionPro.map" did the trick.

-I&#8217;m amazed by how well it all worked; thanks again for the perfectly clear instructions!
+I'm amazed by how well it all worked; thanks again for the perfectly clear instructions!

 Date: 2009-07-27 09:32:56 UTC